Belle Isle (Lancaster, Virginia)

-Belle Isle is a historic plantation house located near Lancaster, Lancaster County, Virginia.
-It was built about 1759, and consists of a two-story, three bay, brick central section with one-story flanking wings.
+The two-story, three-bay, brick central section has one-story flanking wings.
 The Colonial style dwelling has a hipped roof pierced by two tall interior end chimneys, and surrounded at its base by the original modillion cornice.
 Also on the property are two original one-story brick dependencies set perpendicular to the facade of the house.
-The original interior woodwork was removed in 1922, and installed in the Winterthur Museum in 1941.

 It was listed on the National Register of Historic Places in 1987.
+In 1993, Belle Isle State Park was created, which does not include the house, but most of the original grounds.